 Types of identity-based email attacks

-In fact, there are three types of identity-based attacks, each of which exploits a unique vulnerability in content-centric email defenses:
+Today, one of the most common forms of email frauds is centered around identity deception.
+There are three types of identity-based attacks, each of which exploits a unique vulnerability in content-centric email defenses:

 - Exact-domain attacks (aka domain spoofing): Emails that directly impersonate a trusted sender by putting their domain in the “From” field of a message